 Consideration #3: Qualitative and Quantitative Testing

-A clever practice that our Austin industrial design specialists frequently employ is testing a product in a multitude of different ways in order to ensure that the design is headed in the right direction.
+A clever practice that our product design team in Austin frequently employs is testing a product in a multitude of different ways in order to ensure that the design is headed in the right direction.
 Although there are a couple of different ways that one can test their product, two important and widely used tests that the MAKO team likes to integrate into our design process are qualitative and quantitative testing.

 The primary role of qualitative and quantitative testing is that it enables designers to consider both overarching aspects of a design when selecting materials and processes, as well as considering the manufacturability of the product in relation to its proposed design specifications.